Luis von Ahn: Teaching

 Von Ahn has used a number of unusual techniques in his teaching, which have won him multiple teaching awards at Carnegie Mellon University.
 In the fall of 2008, he began teaching a new course at Carnegie Mellon entitled "Science of the Web".
 A combination of graph theory and social science, the course covers topics from network and game theory to auction theory.

-In his 2023 Ted Talk, he emphasised on the importance of making learning as fun as playing video games or using social media apps, by using similar features such as streak, leaderboard, etc.
+In his 2023 TED talk, he emphasised on the importance of making learning as fun as playing video games or using social media apps, by using similar features such as streaks and leaderboards.

 Philanthropy

 In 2021, von Ahn established the Luis von Ahn Foundation.
 Its focus is to support Guatemalans, especially women and girls, through financial support to local community leaders and nonprofit organizations.
 According to the foundation website, in 2022 it will give US$3 million to various organizations that focus on "women's and girls equality, conservation of the environment, and democracy and youth participation."